Aaron Judge is making a powerful impression on the Yankees | FOX Sports

 “It’s lucky I’m the hitting coach as well as the head coach,” Batesole said, chuckling.
 “If I was the pitching coach as a head coach, he’d probably be pitching in the big leagues right now.”

-The 6-foot-7 Judge, 6-8 Dellin Betances and 6-4 Aroldis Chapman would be quite a sight in the Yankees’ bullpen, but it’s opposing pitchers, not opposing hitters, who ended up worrying about Judge.
+The 6’ 7” Judge, 6’ 8” Dellin Betances and 6’ 4” Aroldis Chapman would be quite a sight in the Yankees’ bullpen, but it’s opposing pitchers, not opposing hitters, who ended up worrying about Judge.

 Batesole said that Judge, despite his calm demeanor, possesses a “mean streak” that will enable to him to fight through slumps.